 Four Reasons to Charter a Yacht in Italy

 1. Navigation for Everyone

 Italy is no stranger to sailors; the novices and the experienced can all find something to suit them!
-There is a large choice of marinas and harbours for safe mooring, and whether your yacht charter is with or without a skipper, the optimum sailing season is between May – October.
+There is a large choice of marinas and harbours for safe mooring, and the optimum sailing season is between May and October, whether your yacht charter is with or without a skipper.
 Conditions vary according to location, although the summer months are generally calmer, with dry, sunny weather and milder winds.